pimbrouwers/Falco/README.md

 ```

 ### Form Binding

+Form binding will normally achieved through `Request.mapForm` or `Request.bindForm` if you are concerned with handling bind failures explicitly.
+Both are continuation-style handlers, which expose an opportunity to project the values from `FormCollectionReader`, which also has full access to the `IFormFilesCollection` via the `_.Files` member.

 > Note the addition of `Request.mapFormSecure` and `Request.bindFormSecure` which will automatically validate CSRF tokens for you.